HomeSocial MediaHow Social Media Can Impact What You Buy

 Launched in 2019, Liquid Death entered the crowded bottled water market with a distinctive approach: packaging water in beer-style cans with heavy metal-inspired branding and the tagline “Murder Your Thirst.”

-Rather than traditional advertising, Liquid Death built its entire marketing strategy around social media content designed to be shared:
+Instead of traditional advertising, Liquid Death built its whole marketing plan around social media content made to be shared:

 • Provocative, humorous content that stood out in social feeds